 It’s connected to social learning theory.
 Social learning is a theoretical framework for studying how people learn and interact.
 According to this concept, we can acquire new behaviors by watching and imitating others.
 Learning is a cognitive process that happens in the social context.
 It may be obtained simply through observation or direct instruction.

 Conformity is a principle of social influence involving a change in behavior, belief, or thinking to align with those of others or with group norms.
-Conformity can be distinguished between two varieties: informational conformity (also called social proof) and normative conformity.
+In conformity psychology definition, there is a distinction between informational conformity (also called social proof) and normative conformity (that comes from social norms).
+They are also called public and private conformity.

-The normative influence is the submission of a person to what they consider to be the social norm, especially the norm professed by a social group, the one they care about and identify with.
+The normative influence definition says that it is a person’s submission to what they consider to be the social norm, especially the norm professed by a social group, the one they care about and identify with.
 The informational influence comes from the belief that the group is better informed.

 We can observe a decrease in group pressure due to anonymity when the influencing group does not know what response the individual is making and the low attractiveness of the group to the individual under pressure.
 The breakdown of group unanimity is also a factor that weakens conformity.